-I am an assistant professor at Indiana University.
+I am an associate professor at Indiana University.
 (Previously, I was at Georgetown University and, before that, The Ohio State University.)
 My research, which you can find out more about below, has focused on the detection and correction of annotation errors in corpora.

 Projects I am or have been involved with: